djankies/foundations-43-workspace/README.md

 2. Once the ZIP file is downloaded, extract it to your desired location.
 3. Open Visual Studio Code.
 4. Click on `File` > `Open WorkSpace from File...` and navigate to inside the extracted folder.
 Select `foundations.code-workspace` and click `Open`.
-5. Alternatively you can just double click the `foundations.code-workspace` file in your file explorer.
+5. Alternatively you can just double click the `foundations.code-workspace` file in your file explorer or drag and drop it into a VS Code window.

+# !!!IMPORTANT!!!
+Don't change folder names unless you know how to edit the workspace file as well.
+VS Code will get *CoNFuSiOn*.

 ## Recommended Extensions

-The workspace is pre-configured with a list of recommended extensions that are useful for working with Javascript, HTML and CSS.
+The workspace is pre-configured with a list of extensions that are useful for working with Javascript, HTML and CSS.
 When you open the workspace, you'll be prompted to install these extensions.
-You can choose to install all of them, pick the ones you need, or if you miss feelings of sadness, worthlessness, irritability and despair, – none at all!
-(Respect, bro.)
+You can choose to install all of them, pick the ones you need, or if you miss feelings of sadness, worthlessness, irritability and despair – none at all!(ง^︠.^︡)ง

 If you want to install the recommended extensions later, you can do so by clicking on the `Extensions` view in the Activity Bar on the side of the window, searching for the extension name, and clicking the `Install` button.
 You can also disable or uninstall extensions at any time from that same page.